 Rigid thinking leads to challenging behaviors such as:

 You may notice this behavior rigidity in your child’s play sequences.
-They may expect playing to unfold in a certain manner, and become annoyed or withdrawn if the play sequence is altered by peers or adults.
+They may expect pretend play to unfold in a certain manner, and become annoyed or withdrawn if the play sequence is altered by peers or adults.

-These behaviors can be very difficult to change because they serve as a defense mechanism to prevent anxiety and stress.
-This often stems from not understanding how the world works and not understanding the perspectives of other people.
+These behaviors are difficult to change because they serve as a defense mechanism to prevent anxiety and stress.

-There are strategies that can encourage more flexible thinking, and also tools that you can use to help your child be more tolerant to change.
-These can help improve rigid behaviors.
+There are strategies that encourage more flexible thinking, and also tools that you can use to help your child be more tolerant to change.

 First of all, it’s important to be aware that rigid behaviors are often a result of your child not understanding the world around them – especially social norms, and other peoples’ intentions and perspectives.